Neighborhood Traffic Calming

-In Summer 2022, the City of Cleveland launched a residential speed table pilot to inform a future citywide traffic calming policy.
-Following successful evaluation of the pilot in May 2023, City Council allocated funding from the American Rescue Plan to expand speed tables citywide as part of Mayor Bibb's Back to Basics initiative.
+In Summer 2022, we launched a residential speed table pilot to inform a future citywide traffic calming policy.
+Following successful evaluation of the pilot in May 2023, City Council allocated funding from the American Rescue Plan to expand speed tables and speed humps citywide as part of Mayor Bibb's Back to Basics initiative.
+We will continue to install additional speed tables in 2025 and 2026, funded by both ARPA funds and City Council discretionary dollars.

-In Summer 2024, the City of Cleveland will install the first 100 speed tables of its citywide traffic calming program.
-The interactive map below displays the specific planned speed table locations.
-The map will be updated on an ongoing basis as additional locations are confirmed.
+After piloting 10 speed tables around the city in 2022, we installed the first 100 speed tables of our citywide traffic calming program in 2024.
+The interactive map below displays the specific speed table locations that have been installed.
+The map will be updated on an ongoing basis as additional locations are confirmed for 2025 and 2026.

-The speed table program currently targets primarily local streets with medium traffic volumes (1,000 to 4,000 vehicles per day) and documented speeding issues (average speeds near 25+ miles per hour, and 85th percentile speeds near 31+ miles per hour).
+The speed table program currently targets primarily local streets with medium traffic volumes (1,000 to 4,000 vehicles per day) and documented speeding issues (average speeds near or above 25 miles per hour, and 85th percentile speeds near or above 31 miles per hour).
 The program also prioritizes locations with crash history or the presence of schools, parks, or other areas with high pedestrian volumes.
+New in 2025, we are also prioritizing streets that are recently repaved.

 Traffic calming refers to street design solutions that slow vehicle speeds, making streets safer for all road users.